fleetdm/fleet/articles/introducing-cross-platform-script-execution.md

 Before leveraging the power of this feature, specific prerequisites must be met.
 Most crucially, it can only be enabled by someone with root access to the device.
 This access can be proven by pushing a new package, modifying a configuration file with root-only write access, or pushing an MDM profile.
 Fleet requires this level of access to provide a more convenient mechanism for script execution.

 For macOS and Linux, the script execution relies on shell scripts specified in the shebang interpreter.
-Therefore, it's essential to ensure the chosen interpreter, such as sh or zsh, and is available and configured correctly on the target device.
+Therefore, it's essential to ensure the chosen interpreter, such as sh or zsh, is available and configured correctly on the target device.

 ### Security considerations